IvonTSaldivar/CS3450-2.5-Backup/README.md

 ## Unit testing instructions

-In the project directory run the command `docker-compose run --rm --service-ports <name of container> /bin/bash` to list names of containers run the command `docker ps` then you will be inside the django shell.
+In the project directory run the command `docker-compose run --rm --service-ports django /bin/sh` to list names of containers run the command `docker ps` then you will be inside the django shell.
 From here you will be able to run django's built in testing commands (see docs) or you can run pytest (preferred)